 “We must take advantage of this delicious fruit and its availability,” she says.
 “Chopped South Carolina peaches, cucumbers and tomatoes make a beautiful soup or garnish.”

-Guests of Town Hall in Florence flock to the restaurant to experience Vogelheim’s execution of dishes that reflect the state’s rich history.
+Vogelheim, who led the kitchen at Town Hall in Florence before moving to North Carolina, introduced legions of guests to dishes that reflect the state’s rich history.
 Peaches—the official state fruit—have been grown here since the 1800s.
 To make use of the state’s bumper peach crops, Vogelheim developed this refreshing recipe.

 Combine first five ingredients in a food processor and pulse until blended.
 Add lime juice, vinegar, salt and pepper to taste, hot sauce and sugar and pulse again until smooth.
 Chill for three to four hours.